vmware/vic-product/docs/user_doc/vic_app_dev/ts_volume_store_error.md

 ## Cause

-By default, vic-machine create does not create a volume store when you or the vSphere administrator deploy a VCH.
-To run containers from images that use volumes, you or the vSphere administrator must specify a volume store named default when deploying the VCH.
+By default, vic-machine create does not create a volume store when the vSphere administrator deploys a VCH.
+To run containers from images that use volumes, the vSphere administrator must specify a volume store named default when they deploy the VCH.

 ## Solution